codebytes/codebytes.github.io/_posts/2019-05-13-arm-part-2-azure-quickstart-templates.md

 date: 2019-05-13 20:59:03.000000000 +00:00
 type: post
 categories:
   - DevOps
 tags:
   - arm
   - arm templates
   - azure
   - functions
   - json
-permalink: "/2019/05/13/arm-part-2-azure-quickstart-templates/"
+permalink: '/2019/05/13/arm-part-2-azure-quickstart-templates/'
 header:
   teaser: /assets/images/arm-logo.png
   og_image: /assets/images/arm-logo.png
 ---

 ## Time to Dive in

 I'm one of those guys that likes to learn by doing.
 Reading the documentation is great, and I do that a lot.
-But for me to really _grok_ something, I need to play with it, run it, and probably blow it up.
+But for me to really *grok* something, I need to play with it, run it, and probably blow it up.

 If you missed [part 1](http://chris-ayers.com/arm-azure-resource-manager), read along and come back.
 I need a WebApp setup for my sample project.
 I realized I can do it a few ways.
 Some of the ways are very manual, some are repeatable, but one stood out to me.